Skip to navigation Skip to content

 • Test Administrator Login:

 • Enter Logon ID and Password.
-These were given by the Department of Home Affairs at the completion of the training
+These were provided by the Department of Home Affairs at the completion of the test administrator training

 • Select Enter to continue.